sharonsun131/Credit_Risk_Analysis/README.md

 ![EasyEnsembleClassifier](https://user-images.githubusercontent.com/102264298/181600699-106fe918-b559-4963-bf66-1ea37b58a2b0.png)

-* Balanced accuracy scores
+* Balanced accuracy score is 0.942
 * Precision for low-risk loans is 1.00 and for high-risk is 0.09.
 * Recall score for low-risk loans is 0.94 and for high-risk is 0.92.

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+## Summary:

+In conclusion, the EasyEnsembleCalssifier Model is the ideal model to use, because it has the highest accuracy score of 0.942 and the highest recall score which is 0.94 for low-risk loans and 0.92 for high-risk.
+It is recommended to use the EasyEnsembleCalssifier Model to perform the challenge of credit card risk.
+It is not recommended to use the ClusterCentroids Model due to its lowest accuracy score and recall scores.